ObamaCare Explained as Simply As Possible

 Here is a simplified ObamaCare explanation of what every American should know about our new health care law.
 The Affordable Care Act (ACA) does a lot, luckily most of us don’t need to know the details, let’s take a look at what we do need to know:

-• ObamaCare does’t create health insurance, it regulates the health insurance industry and helps to increase quality, affordability and availability of private insurance.
+• ObamaCare doesn’t create health insurance, it regulates the health insurance industry and helps to increase quality, affordability and availability of Private Insurance.

 • Most people who currently have health insurance can keep it (see more on keeping your grandfathered health plan).

 • Young adults can stay on their parents plan until 26.